 - Portfolio to demonstrate expertise and experience in the field of visual art

 - Motivational letter

-Emphasis on career motivation and vision
+Emphasis on career motivation and vision for a project

 - Own project